AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 **Figure 3**: The left-hand photograph is of the current prototype apparatus.
 The right-hand photograph contains graphical enhancement to clarify the system's progression.
 Influent water (purple arrow) enters the system and is diverted to two paths.
 One path leads to a flow accumulator (blue rectangle) and then down into a large bucket.
 The second path leads through the peristaltic pump (orange rectangle), flows up into the fluidized bed reactor (green rectangle), exits the reactor as effluent water (dotted purple), pours into a small flow accumulator (yellow rectangle) that serves as an open-faced vent, and then down into a second bucket.

-To simulate input of supersaturated water, the subteam has decided to use heated water that already contains dissolved air.
+To simulate input of supersaturated water, the subteam  used heated water that already contained dissolved air.
 Since the solubility of gases decreases as temperature increases, such water should behave as supersaturated [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).
-The Spring 2019 experimentally evaluated this approach, as described in the Methods section.
-The subteam intends to progress to quantitative evaluation of the apparatus, and to iterate improvements.
+The Spring 2019 experimentally evaluated this approach, as described in the Methods section, and progressed to quantitative evaluation of the apparatus.

-The subteam began to use dissolved oxygen probes to measure the difference in concentration of dissolved oxygen between the influent and effluent water.
-The subteam expected that the water's dissolved oxygen content is proportional to the water's dissolved air content, since the major source of the dissolved oxygen is air.
+The subteam used dissolved oxygen probes to measure the difference in concentration of dissolved oxygen between the influent and effluent water.
+The subteam expected that the water's dissolved oxygen content would be proportional to the water's dissolved air content, since the major source of the dissolved oxygen is air.
 Therefore, the system's effectiveness in removing dissolved oxygen should be proportional to the system's effectiveness in removing dissolved air.
 After fixing the current issues with the dissolved oxygen probes, and subsequent analysis of concentration data, the subteam will modify the system to optimize the removal of excess dissolved gas.

-The remainder of this report includes further explanation of concepts such as fluidized beds and considerations of pressure, details of the experimental apparatus, and discussions of the experiments that the Spring 2019 subteam performed .
+The remainder of this report includes further explanation of concepts such as fluidized beds and considerations of pressure, details of the experimental apparatus, and discussions of the experiments that the Spring 2019 subteam performed.

 ## Literature Review
 The subteam concentrated its research on optimizing the system's fluidized bed reactor and manipulating pressure to ensure maximum dissolved gas removal.
 The subteam’s research can be summarized as follows: gas solubility decreases with decreasing ambient pressure.
 Therefore, to catalyze bubble growth in a reactor for ease of gas removal, the subteam aimed to design a reactor exerting minimal pressure on gas molecules.
 Such pressure can be controlled by altering the reactor’s height, by influencing bubble size, and by modifying dimensions of the tubing in the system.
 Pressure control, combined with providing nucleation sites in a fluidized bed reactor, helps the dissolved gas form stable bubbles that escape from the surrounding water.
 The subteam hypothesizes that such a reactor design can be developed to alleviate the problems that the plants at El Poda, Nicaragua and Tamara, Honduras are facing.